View Document Text

 Steward Alts, LLC may receive performance-based compensation in its capacity as general partner of the Fund.
 Such

-may carry a higher degree of risk and that may be more speculative than would exist if only asset-based fees were
+carry a higher degree of risk and that may be more speculative than would exist if only asset-based fees were applied.

-investment strategy and may invest in the same assets.
-The simultaneous management of accounts that pay
+strategy and may invest in the same assets.
+The simultaneous management of accounts that pay performance-based

-of conflicts, CAP periodically reviews the performance and trading of its accounts to ensure that the Fund is not
+periodically reviews the performance and trading of its accounts to ensure that the Fund is not receiving preference in

 Item 7 – Types of Clients